davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 1. **Breadcrumb Bar** (top area of the shell).
 2. **Visible Panels Region**:
-   - One or two **Panel Containers** representing the top of the stack.
+   - One or two **ScrollableViewPorts** representing the top of the stack.

 ## Panel Stack